harum/how-to-setup-vim/COMMANDS.md

 ## Tabs
 `:te` or `:tabnew` or `:tabnew {page.words.file}` - open a file in a new tab

+`:tabnew %` - open current opened file in a new tab

 `gt` or `:tabn[ext]` - move to the next tab

 `gT` or `:tabp[revious]` - move to the previous tab